 Boiled, broiled, baked, roasted, fried, or mashed — and that’s just the different ways they can be cooked.
 When it comes to recipes, there seems to be an unlimited supply.
 Aside from all of the ways to cook a potato, have you ever looked into how many different varieties actually exist?
 So many!

-How to Store Freshly Dug Potatoes
+How To Store Potatoes That Are Freshly Dug

 Once you’ve harvested all of your potatoes, properly clean and cure them before storage.
 If your soil is sandy, you just brush the soil off the potatoes and proceed to the next step, but if your soil is sticky, then it’s imperative to actually wash them.
 It’s imperative because sticky soil can cling to the potatoes which can lead to the production of too much moisture and rot.